eraybasar/pesdk-docs/_guides/html5/v5/introduction/migration-guide.md

 While we tried to minimize the number of breaking changes and make it backward compatible as much as possible, we believe that some breaking changes in the configuration were required.

-However, to make the migration easier we have written some mapper scripts, input your v4 configuration or localization here and get the configuration or localization for v5 automatically generated.
+However, to make the migration easier we have written some mapper scripts, input your v4 configuration here and get the configuration or localization for v5 automatically generated.

 You can use our converter [here]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/introduction/converter/config).